htmfilho/htmfilho.github.io/_posts/2021/2021-04-11-configurable-go-app.md

 ## Configuration Files

 Configuration files are the most maintainable way of keeping the configuration.
 They are text files, in a structured format, with documentation, and validation.
-They can be versioned, but not in the same repository of the application because it would propagate changes to all environments and expose secrets (e.g. database password).
-A good practice is to provide a versioned `config_example.yaml` that serves as a reference for creating the real `config.yaml`.
+They can be versioned, but in a different repository because using the same repository of the application would propagate changes to all environments, and expose secrets (e.g. database password).

-[Viper](https://github.com/spf13/viper) is a good library for Go apps to work with configuration files.
+Go developers like to use [Viper](https://github.com/spf13/viper) to manage the app's configuration.
 It supports YAML, JSON, TOML, HCL, and even Java properties files.
 It also covers flags and environment variables.
+In the following example, Viper takes the path from the flag to find the config file.
+It loads the file and makes its entries available to the application.

 {% highlight go %}
 package main